Woweeza/Linus_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

-# Starter Project

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# Summary

-My starter project was the BlueStamp Arduino Starter.
-There is an Arduino Uno Board and Arduino Shield stacked on top of each other and they are connected to a breadboard with a circuit where a red LED light lights up when you press a button.

-# Components used

-- 1 Arduino Uno
-- 1 USB A->B cable
-- 1 Arduino Proto Shield
-- 1 Breadboard
-- 3 Buttons
-- 3 LEDs
-- 4 Resistors
-- 2 Ceramic Capacitors
-- 2 8-pin female 0.1" headers (1*6)
-- 5 5-pin female 0.1" headers (1*8)

-#  Challenges Faced

-The biggest challenge that I faced was trying to build the circuit on the breadboard and Arduino Uno becuase I had never done anything like it before so I didn't fully understand how a breadboard worked and how to make it so that I could put multiple circuits on one breadboard so that they would both work but not interfere with each other.
-Another challenge was mounting the Arduino Proto Shield onto the Arduino Uno because I had soldered the female pins on but they were a little bit offset so the female and male pins would not fit together.
-I had to resolder it all so that they would line up.

-# Next Steps

-I plan to start on my main project, the Phone-Controlled Robotic Arm.
-I have to build the arm, create a Bluetooth connection between the arm and the phone, and code the arm so that the phone can make the arm work remotely.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.